industrial-edge/iot-gateway/README.md

  <a href="docs/graphics/iot-gatewagit y-overview.png"><img src="docs/graphics/iot-gateway-overview.png" height="70%" width="70%" ></a>
   <br>

-The SIMATIC S7 Connector is used to read status data from the PLC in a 100ms cycle and publishes it to the IE Databus The Flow Creator is used to read the data and calculate the flow in m3/min and publish it back to the IE Databus The Cloud Connector then reads this preprocessed data and publishes it to the AWS cloud.
+The OPC UA Connector is used to read status data from the PLC in a 100ms cycle and publishes it to the Databus The Flow Creator is used to read the data and calculate the flow in m3/min and publish it back to the Databus The Cloud Connector then reads this preprocessed data and publishes it to the AWS Cloud.

 ### General task

-To set up this example, the Databus, the SIMATIC S7 Connector and the Cloud Connector have to be configured.
+To set up this example, the Databus, the OPC UA Connector and the Cloud Connector have to be configured.

 ## Requirements